encukou/cpython/Doc/reference/expressions.rst

-When a description of an arithmetic operator below uses the phrase "the numeric arguments are converted to a common real type", this means that the operator implementation for built-in types works as follows:
+When a description of an arithmetic operator below uses the phrase "the numeric arguments are converted to a common real type", this means that the operator implementation for built-in numeric types works as described in :ref:`Numeric Types <stdtypes-mixed-arithmetic>` section of the standard library documentation.

-* If both arguments are complex numbers, no conversion is performed;

-* if either argument is a complex or a floating-point number, the other is converted to a floating-point number;

-* otherwise, both must be integers and no conversion is necessary.

-Some additional rules apply for certain operators (e.g., a string as a left argument to the '%' operator).
+Some additional rules apply for certain operators and non-numeric operands (e.g., a string as a left argument to the '%' operator).
 Extensions must define their own conversion behavior.

 .. _atoms: